hnu-esnl/zvm_images/README.rst

 Place zvm_host.elf in the qemu_arm64 directory, then run the auto_zvm.sh script to start the ZVM hypervisor.

 .. note::
-    You can use zvm_host_test.elf instead of zvm_host.elf for early testing.
+    You can use './auto_zvm.sh test' for default testing.
+The script will use zvm_host_test.elf instead of zvm_host.elf for early testing.